pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

-# Using an existing product license
+# Using an Existing Product License

 If you have an existing, valid product license for the product or products you'll be running, you can use this instead of the DevOps evaluation license.

 ## Prerequisites

-* You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* You've already been through [Get Started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.

 * You've deployed an example stack.
-See [Deploy an example stack](getStartedWithGitRepo.md).
+See [Deploy an Example Stack](getStartedWithGitRepo.md).

-## What you'll do
+## What You'Ll Do

 Use either of these two methods to make an existing product license file available to your deployment: